eadanfahey/blog/content/posts/crypto1.md

 +++

 The blockchain is the core data structure in most cryptocurrencies.
-While first popularised by its use as a distributed ledger for bitcoin, a blockchain can be used for storing arbitrary data - not just transaction records.
+While first popularised by its use as a distributed ledger with bitcoin, a blockchain can be used for storing arbitrary data - not just transaction records.
 There is an aura of mysticism surrounding the word "blockchain", but in reality it's a rather simple data structure - a linked list of chunks of data called *blocks*.
 The real magic of the blockchain is not in the